AliEmili/Traversy-Media-html-and-css/README.md

 <br/><br/>
 - Twenty second project : Three different CSS loaders that one of them is available and the others are commented.
 <br/><br/>
-- Twenty third project : A side menu form, using HTML & CSS & JAVASCRIPT
+- Twenty third project : A side menu form, using HTML & CSS & JAVASCRIPT.